 That’s why Michael considers digital customer experience “fundamental” to Toyota Belgium’s objectives, and why he believes that the company has to be “the best retailer online” to succeed as a business.

-Here are three insights into optimizing the digital automotive experience that Michael shared in our conversation.
+Here are 3 insights into optimizing the digital automotive experience that Michael shared.

 1. Data analytics is key to improving the automotive experience

 To execute on this principle of putting the customer first, Toyota Belgium must first understand the customer.
-That’s where data analytics tools like Contentsquare's Experience Intelligence platform come in.
+That’s where analytics tools like Contentsquare's experience intelligence platform come in.

-“We use various tools, including Contentsquare, to study the customer journey and understand our customers’ behavior, so we can offer them the best possible experience going forward.”
+“We made all our decisions based on data,” says Michael.
+"We used various tools, including Contentsquare, to study the customer journey and understand our customers’ behavior so we could offer them the best possible experience going forward."

 “That’s why I’m proud to have created a digital team that’s one of the best—if not the best—in Belgium’s automotive industry.”

-So remember: Talent might not quite trump technology when it comes to CX, but it’s absolutely key to unlocking the huge potential of your technology and digital channels.
+So remember: Talent might not quite trump technology when it comes to customer experience (CX), but it’s absolutely key to unlocking the huge potential of your technology and digital channels.

 3. Digital and physical should dovetail for a great experience